 30.4 Proxy Cost and Registered Cost Methodologies

-Scheduling Coordinators for Generating Units and Resource-Specific System Resources that are not Use-Limited Resources will be subject to the Proxy Cost methodology for their Start-Up Costs and Minimum Load Costs, as well as for Transition Costs in the case of Multi-Stage Generating Resources.
+Scheduling Coordinators for Generating Units and Resource-Specific System Resources that are not Use-Limited Resources, and Scheduling Coordinators for Generating Units and Resource-Specific System Resources that are Use-Limited Resources and that have at least twelve (12) consecutive months of fifteen-minute LMPs for Energy at the Use-Limited Resource’s PNode or Aggregated PNode and have reached the start of the second month after the end of the twelfth consecutive month of having such LMPs, will be subject to the Proxy Cost methodology for their Start-Up Costs and Minimum Load Costs, as well as for Transition Costs in the case of Multi-Stage Generating Resources.

-Scheduling Coordinators for Generating Units and Resource-Specific System Resources that are Use-Limited Resources may elect on a thirty (30) day basis to use either the Proxy Cost methodology or the Registered Cost methodology for specifying their Start-Up Costs and Minimum Load Costs to be used for those resources in the CAISO Markets Processes, as well as for Transition Costs in the case of Multi-Stage Generating Resources.
-The elections are independent as to Start-Up Costs and Minimum Load Costs; that is, a Scheduling Coordinator for a Use-Limited Resource may elect to use either the Proxy Cost methodology or the Registered Cost methodology for Start-Up Costs and may make a different election for Minimum Load Costs.
+Scheduling Coordinators for Generating Units and Resource-Specific System Resources that are Use-Limited Resources and that either (i) do not have at least twelve (12) consecutive months of fifteen-minute LMPs for Energy at the Use-Limited Resource’s PNode or Aggregated PNode; or (ii) have at least twelve (12) consecutive months of such LMPs but have not yet reached the start of the second month after the end of the twelfth consecutive month of having such LMPs, may elect on a thirty (30) day basis to use either the Proxy Cost methodology or the Registered Cost methodology for specifying their Start-Up Costs and Minimum Load Costs to be used for those resources in the CAISO Markets Processes, as well as for Transition Costs in the case of Multi-Stage Generating Resources.
+The elections are independent as to Start-Up Costs and Minimum Load Costs; that is, a Scheduling Coordinator for such a Use-Limited Resource may elect to use either the Proxy Cost methodology or the Registered Cost methodology for Start-Up Costs and may make a different election for Minimum Load Costs.
 However, in the case of Multi-Stage Generating Resources, the Scheduling Coordinator must make the same election (Proxy Cost methodology or Registered Cost methodology) for Transition Costs as it makes for Start-Up Costs.
 If a Scheduling Coordinator has not made an election, the CAISO will assume the Proxy Cost methodology as the default.

 30.4.1 Start-Up and Minimum Load Costs